-Supervisory Development Training - This training is targeted for Managers, supervisors, and others with supervisory potential.
-It will provide standardized training in supervisory and Managerial principles, human resources policies and procedures; legal issues associated with employee management, and other human relations and communication skills.
+Supervisory Development Training - This training is targeted for Amanagers, supervisors, and others with supervisory potential.
+It will provide standardized training in supervisory and Amanagerial principles, human resources policies and procedures; legal issues associated with employee management, and other human relations and communication skills.

 The Town may pay all incidental costs of approved in-service training.
-Travel will be reimbursed in accordance with the Town's Travel Policy.
+Travel will be reimbursed in accordance with the Town's Travel Policy (see below and page 50).